xinghuo4096/SrtMergeBox/README.EN.md

 ## Introduction

-Merge 2 subtitles in srt format into srt or ass format subtitles.
+Merge 2 srt format subtitles into srt or ass format subtitles.
+The purpose is to create dual language subtitles.

-Example: Chinese and English subtitles merged into the same srt format subtitle, or one ass format subtitle.
+For example: Chinese subtitles and English subtitles merged into the same srt format subtitle, or one ass format subtitle.

-Require srt subtitles in both languages of the same movie.
+The requirement is that the subtitles are in srt format for both languages of the same movie.

 ## Use